California legacy admissions ban is signal, but no silver bullet

 Ms Bitar also doubted that California’s ban would hold much sway in some states, which “think of themselves as adversaries”, and it could make them less likely to follow suit.

-Richard Kahlenberg, director of the American Identity Project at the Progressive Policy Institute, said the legislation, which comes into effect in September 2025, was a “matter of political necessity” from colleges which have become increasingly dependent on liberals’ support.
+Richard Kahlenberg, director of the American Identity Project at the Progressive Policy Institute, said the legislation, which comes into effect in September 2025, was a “matter of political necessity” for colleges that have become increasingly dependent on liberals’ support.

 “If elite universities…hang on to this anachronistic practice of providing a benefit to the most advantaged students in American society, I think that liberal support will erode, and then higher education is left with nothing.”

-He also traced it back to the Supreme Court verdict last year which brought an end to the “gentlemen’s agreement” that protected legacy preferences from civil rights groups.
+He also traced it back to the Supreme Court verdict last year that brought an end to the “gentlemen’s agreement” that protected legacy preferences from civil rights groups.

 “The energy behind banning legacy preferences accelerated dramatically when the Supreme Court ruled against racial preferences,” he said.